-DANK OF DEPOSIT, 3, Pall-Mall, East, B London.
+BANK OF DEPOSIT, 3, Pall-Mall, East, London.
 Established A.D.
 1844.
 Parties desirons of INVESTING MONEY are requested to examine the Plan of this Institution, by which a high rate of interest may be obtained with perfect security.

-The Interest is payable in January and July, either at the Head Office in London, or at the various Branches through-out the Country out the Country, PETER MORRISON, Managing Director.
+The Interest is payable in January and July, either at the Head Office in London, or at the various Branches throughout the Country.

+out the Country,

+PETER MORRISON, Managing Director.

 Prospectuses and Forms for opening Accounts sent free on application.

-SPONSALIA STOCK OF SILKS AND VELVETS.-SOWERBY, TATTON, and CO., beg to announce that they have PURCHASED from the assignces of Messrs.
-Jay and Smith, of the Sponsalia, 246, Regent-street, their ENTIRE STOCK of SILKS and VELVETS.
-This is not only the most artragetimer but the most dis street, their ENTIRE STOCK of SILKS and VELVETS.
-This is not only the most extraordinary, but the most dis-tinguished Collection ever submitted to the Nobility, Gentry, and Public, and the WHOLE is NOW ON SALE, at one-half its original cost, At SOWERBY, TATTON, and Co., 272 and 274, Regent-circus, 111 and 112, Oxford-street.
+SPONSALIA STOCK OF SILKS AND VELVETS.-SOWERBY, TATTON, and CO., beg to amounce that they have PURCHASED from the assignces amounce that they have PURCHASED from the assignces of Messrs.
+Jay and Smith, of the Sponsalia, 246.
+Regentstreet, their ENTIRE STOCK of SILKS and VELVETS.
+This is not only the most extraordinary, but the most distinguished Collection ever submitted to the Nobility, Gentry, and Public, and the WHOLE is NOW ON SALE, at one-half its original cost,

+At SOWERBY, TATTON, and Co., 272 and 274, Regent-circus, 111 and 112, Oxford-street.

 N.B.
 Every article marked in plain figures.
 Hours of Sale, 10 to 6 o'clock.